giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-gradient-graph.md

 TODO

-# Compatibility with Other ALTO Extensions
+# Compatibility with Other ALTO Services and Extensions

 TODO